The true tale of a Courageous Cape Cod Canada Goose.

 The gander has his head held high; his wife has her head lowered in an S-shape.

 Mated couples talk by alternating their honks and hinks in such a rapid chatter that it sounds as if only one is talking.
 You have to listen carefully to distinguish between the gander and the goose.
+Ganders usually have lower, deeper tones while geese have higher pitched, more staccato notes.

 Every goose also has his/her individual personality, just like your pets, family or friends.
 When you hang out with them, you learn their different personalities, each individual and unique.
-Some geese are shy; others are agressive.
+Some geese are shy; others are aggressive.
 Some are loud; others are quiet.
-Some rush about like running backs or battletanks; others move gracefully, with head held high.
+Some rush about like running backs or battle tanks; others move gracefully, with head held high.
 Some greet us with trumpeting honks; others with higher pitched a-whonks.
 Some others may greet us with a certain call pattern that we learn to recognize over time.

 Some geese have striking identifying marks.
 When we first met White Wing, he had the most unique white wing tips we ever saw.
 When he spread his wings, his white wing tips created a magnificent pattern.
 Thankfully, we photographed White Wing a lot because he molted away his white wing tips the following year but we were still able to recognize him by his facial markings, his reserved behavior and his unique voice.